Lobesitdoll/mdncomp/wiki/Options.md

 --set <kv>            Set key/value for config file.
 Use ? to list valid keys.
 --configpath          Show path to where config file is stored
 --expert [level]      Expert mode, disables hints. (def.: 0)
---lang <isocode>      Language code for UI and descriptions.
+--lang <isocode>      Language code for UI.
 Use ? for list.
 --update              Update data from remote if available
 --fupdate             Force update full data-set from remote
 -h, --help            Output usage information